eenti-utils/xl8r/README.md

 ### Spokes:

-The spokes in the xl8r package handle:
+The spokes in the xl8r package are called _codecs_, and handle:
-- _encoding_ - converting Content Data into Hub Data
+- _encoding_ - converting Content Data values to Hub Data values
-- _decoding_ - converting Hub Data into Content Data
+- _decoding_ - converting Hub Data to Content Data values

 ```mermaid
 graph LR